 How to request roles for Islet service on My DataLake Services

 The Islet Service is a cloud computing service based on OpenStack that provides users with Infrastructure-as-a-Service (IaaS) solutions.
-You can
+It enables you to:

 manage and deploy virtualized compute, network and storage resources;

-manage virtual resources (e.g. Virtual Machines or Object Storage) with OpenStack Horizon GUI or CLI;
+manage virtual resources (for example, Virtual Machines or Object Storage) using OpenStack Horizon GUI or CLI;

 use and create Kubernetes clusters.